inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 `lib/us_core_test_kit/generator/suite_generator.rb` file by adding a version-specific exception.

-# Unusual Implementation Details
+## Unusual Implementation Details

-While code in this Test Kit is intended to be as simple and as easy-to-understand as possible, sometimes unanticipated testing requirements are introduced that require special handling by the US Core test kit.
+While code in this test kit is intended to be as simple and as easy-to-understand as possible, sometimes unanticipated testing requirements are introduced that require special handling by the US Core test kit.
 The ability for Inferno to accommodate these requirements is a key feature of the Inferno framework.
 However,